Watch the moment police removed Free Palestine protesters from Interstate 95 in Virginia

-RICHMOND, Va. -- When Free Palestine protesters blocked travel lanes along Interstate 95 in Richmond, Virginia, during the Monday morning commute, Alysse Mullarkey found herself at the front of the miles-long traffic backup.
+RICHMOND, Va. -- When Free Palestine protesters blocked travel lanes along I-95 in Richmond, Virginia, during the Monday morning commute, one woman found herself at the front of the miles-long traffic backup.
 Stuck in traffic, she got out of her car and started a livestream on Facebook.

 But, it turned out, Virginia State Police had a plan to remove the protesters from the interstate and get traffic moving again.